Fmstrat/plex-ssl/README.md

 [root@pms-vm mitm]# mkdir -p /etc/pki/tls/certs/external
 [root@pms-vm external]# cd /etc/pki/tls/certs/external
 ```
 At this point, you should place your external, valid certificate and key here.
-We will call these **external.crt** and **external.key** from here out.
-If you are using a lower priced certificate, you will likely also have a Certificate Authority file, which we will call **CA.crt**.
+We will call these **external.cer** and **external.key** from here out.
+If you are using a lower priced certificate, you will likely also have a Certificate Authority file, which we will call **CA.cer**.
 You should combine this and your external certificate into one file at this point, and set permissions:
 ```
-[root@pms-vm external]# cat CA.crt > external.bundle.crt
+[root@pms-vm external]# cat CA.cer > external.bundle.cer
-[root@pms-vm external]# cat external.crt >> external.bundle.crt
+[root@pms-vm external]# cat external.cer >> external.bundle.cer
 [root@pms-vm external]# chmod 600 *
 ```